Introduction

 How Often Should You Run a Technical SEO Audit?

-- Every 3–6 months
+- For small websites: Every 3–6 months

-For large eCommerce sites:
+- For large eCommerce sites: Monthly

-After major redesigns:
+- After major redesigns: Immediately

 Consistency prevents long-term damage.